oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 This lab walks you through extending the CloudBank mobile application to add a new "Cloud Cash" feature.
 This feature will allow users to instantly send cash to anyone.
 In the mobile application, the user will select their account, and enter the email address of the person they wish to send cash to, and the amount.
 The mobile app will use the Parse APIs to create a document in the backend database.
 A Payment microservice will pick up this request and process it.

+The CloudBank mobile application is written in [Flutter](https://flutter.dev) which is a very popular open-source framework that allows you to build apps for any screen from a single code base.

 Estimated Time: 30 minutes

 ### Objectives